Disney+: Reception

 On November 13, 2019, a day after its launch, Disney announced that the streaming service had already signed up more than 10 million subscribers.
-Disney+ has been well-received, thanks to its affordable price and for the extensive Disney library.
+Disney+ was well received due to its pricing and for the Disney library.
 Frank Pallotta of CNN stated that "the company [Disney] has repackaged its trove of beloved content for the service makes it a worthy companion to the other services in the marketplace.
 Nick Pino of TechRadar stated, "If Disney keeps it updated with new content, Disney+ could rival Netflix sooner rather than later."

 Upon launch, Disney+ experienced significant technical difficulties.
 Users complained about receiving error messages that the service was down and that they were "unable to connect", which were irritating because many of them had paid for the service months in advance.
 In some instances, passwords needed to be reset to enable access.

 One other negative aspect with the launch of the service was the presentation of the non-HD episodes of The Simpsons.
 Namely, that instead of presenting them in their original aspect ratio, they were either cropped to fit 16:9 widescreen televisions or awkwardly stretched out to that aspect ratio.
 FXX's now-defunct "Simpsons World" streaming service was similarly criticized when it launched.
 In response, Disney stated they would make the ability to watch the episodes of the first 19 seasons and some from season 20 in either the 4:3 or 16:9 aspect ratio in early 2020.
 The feature was made available on May 28, 2020.